KL Monorail: History

-Work was scheduled to begin in June 1990, but was postponed to May 1991, after the city's mayor complained that tenders submitted for preparatory work were too high.
+Work was scheduled to begin in June 1990, but was postponed to May 1991 after the city's mayor complained that tenders submitted for preparatory work were too high.
 There has been no activity on the project since and few details are available on how the project is expected to proceed.
 The main contractor is a local company, BNK, which had little success in its search for backers to finance its share of the venture.
 Part of its problem in securing money stems from the project's escalating cost estimates, and part from its lack of a track record in handling such huge projects.

-Construction was re-initiated by Hitachi, Ltd., but the 1997 Asian financial crisis led to cessation of work in December 1997.
-When work was resumed in July 1998, MTrans Holdings took over, locally manufacturing its own rolling stock and completing the project to save cost; the line was completed at a cost of MYR 1.18 billion.
+Construction was re-initiated by Hitachi, but the 1997 Asian financial crisis led to cessation of work in December 1997.
+When work was resumed in July 1998, MTrans took over, locally manufacturing its own rolling stock and completing the project to save cost; the line was completed at a cost of MYR 1.18 billion.

-As the line was opened in 2003, it was agreed that the parent company and owner of the KL Monorail Line, KL Infrastructure Group, would hold a 40-year concession to operate the monorail.
+As the line was opened in 2003, it was agreed that the parent company and owner of the KL Monorail Line, KL Monorail System Sdn Bhd (KLMS) under its parent company KL Infrastructure Group (KL Infra), would hold a 40-year concession to operate the monorail.
 The line and number of stations remains unchanged since 2003.
-Based on 1999 trasnit map, Originally KL monorail line have 19 stations, start from Titiwangsa, Chow Kit, Wawasan, P. Ramlee, Raja Chulan, Bukit Bintang, Imbi, Hang Tuah, Merdeka, Sultan Sulaiman (cancelled), Tun Sambanthan, subsequently unbuild line from Syed Putra, Taman Seputeh, Abdullah Hukum, Lembah Pantai, Pantai Dalam, Taman Desa, OUG and Kampung Pasir.
+Based on the 1999 transit map, the KL Monorail line originally had 19 stations, starting from Titiwangsa, Chow Kit, Wawasan, P. Ramlee, Raja Chulan, Bukit Bintang, Imbi, Hang Tuah, Merdeka, Sultan Sulaiman (cancelled), Tun Sambanthan, and a subsequently unbuilt extension which consisted of stations in Syed Putra, Taman Seputeh, Abdullah Hukum, Lembah Pantai, Pantai Dalam, Taman Desa, OUG and Kampung Pasir.

-Since the start of operations, the KL Infrastructure Group suffered losses due largely to depreciation and interest repayment costs.
-For the financial year to 30 April 2004, KL Infra posted a net loss of MYR 46.24 million on a MYR 15.08 million revenue.
+Since the start of operations, the KL Infrastructure Group suffered losses, largely due to depreciation and interest repayment costs.
+On 30 April 2004, KL Infra posted a net loss of MYR 46.24 million on a MYR 15.08 million revenue.
 KL Infra had also taken up a MYR 300 million Malaysian government loan and a MYR 260 million infrastructure loan from the Bank Pembangunan Malaysia Berhad (BPMB) (The development bank of Malaysia) (Bank Pembangunan Malaysia, BPM).
 In addition, KL Infra had proposed to buy MTrans' three subsidiary companies to improve its business, but failed after Scomi bought up some of the targeted companies.